Automatic Work Authorization for E and L Spouses

 Will Qualify for Automatic Extension of Employment Authorization

-As with the new policy for E and L spouses seeking renewals of their EADs, an H-4 spouse who files an EAD renewal application prior to the expiration of their current EADs and who has a Form I-94 showing their continued H-4 status, will now receive an automatic extension of work authorization until the earlier of (a) the end date on the Form I-94, (b) the approval or denial of the EAD renewal application or (c) 180 days from the expiration of the current EAD.
+As with the new policy for E and L spouses seeking renewals of their EADs, an H-4 spouse who files an EAD renewal application prior to the expiration of their current EADs and who has a Form I-94 showing their continued H-4 status, will now receive an automatic extension of work authorization until the earlier of (a) the end date on the Form I-94, (b) the approval or denial of the EAD renewal application or (c) 540 days from the expiration of the current EAD (for EAD renewal applications pending as of May 4, 2022 or filed through October 26, 2023.
+After October 26, 2023, the automatic extension period will revert to 180 days).

 This website is for informational purposes only and does not provide legal advice.
 Please do not act or refrain from acting based on anything you read on this site.